seungjaeryanlee/seungjaeryanlee/README.md

 I am a math major at Princeton University with minors in computer science and machine learning.
 I believe in learning by doing, and I always welcome new, exciting challenges that will help me grow.
 Each summer, I explored different interests, from conducting math research, founding a startup, and interning as a software engineer or a machine learning engineer.
 I also developed multiple personal projects and contributed to several open-source projects, I spend my free time teaching or translating, because I believe that sharing knowledge will make the world a better place.

+⚡ Fun fact ⚡: When I type, I use all five fingers of my left hand, but just two fingers of my right hand.

 ### 📫 How to reach me

 <p float="left">